hashintel/labs/apps/sim-engine/README.md

 **A versatile engine for agent-based simulation 🚀**

 [HASH Engine] (**hEngine**) can currently be found in the main `hash` monorepo.
 It will be moved here in due course, reflecting its status as an experimental.

+This engine is a different one to the (older) experimental engine powering [HASH Core].